The Fake News Effect: Experimentally Identifying Motivated Reasoning Using Trust in News: Main Results

 Using the terminology ``Fake News'' can lead to greater subject engagement, but may also evoke other commonly-used definitions (such as fake articles, as in \cite{AG17}).
 This subsection shows that results cannot be explained by two plausible misinterpretations of Fake News.

 First, suppose that subjects believe that messages from Fake News are equally likely to send true and false messages, instead of \textit{always} sending false messages.
 In this experiment, no predictions about assessments would change.
 A Bayesian would still have an ex-ante prior that Pro-Party and Anti-Party messages are equally likely, and would not infer anything about P(True) given either message.
 A motivated reasoner who is motivated to believe that the answer is large would still infer that P(True $|$ Pro-Party) $>$ P(True $|$ Anti-Party).
+The same argument can be made if subjects believe Fake News randomly sends false messages with any interior probability.

 A more complicated situation involves subjects who believe that messages from Fake News are actually from a news source that is biased against their party.
 That is, suppose that subjects believe that Fake News is more likely to report Anti-Party news given a Pro-Party truth than Pro-Party news given an Anti-Party truth.